 Continued under-investment in post-trade solutions, combined with the siloed nature of payment systems and disparate operating processes means that financial institutions often rely on manual processes and outdated legacy technology to implement workflow rules.
-These constraints stifle innovation, perpetuate post-trade inefficiencies, limit transparency and significantly hinder firms struggling with payment risk – the risk of erroneously sending an outgoing payment.
+These constraints stifle innovation, perpetuate post-trade inefficiencies, limit transparency and significantly hinder firms struggling with payment system risk – the risk of erroneously sending an outgoing payment.

 However, it doesn’t have to be this way.
 The ability to create or modify no-code rules in real-time, using interoperable technology that liberates users from legacy constraints, allows risk, liquidity or operations teams to rapidly respond to evolving situations and centrally control the universe of payments being processed by all systems across the bank.
 Yes, that’s right – rules that control all payments being executed across all business areas and payment flows simultaneously.
 Aaron Ayusa, Baton Systems’ Director of Client Success, explains how Baton’s agile approach based on the rapid creation of no-code rules can help firms effectively supervise their business flows in line with their firm’s governance model and introduce controls that: